Changissnz/selfinterest/README.md

 non-skewed judgment of the individual.
 In quantitative terms, there is always something that could be quantified as a payoff to the self for acting more so in the interest of their self or the interest of others, both of these routes' efforts spurred by the force of the self's self-interest.
+The prioritization by the self, through thought and action, for their self or for others still bears the direct link back to the self.
+To conclude, the self, through their self-interest, does what they feel and think fit, oftentimes.
+Accurately labeling one as being more selfish or more selfless requires the weighted consideration of the pertaining variables, but even then, there is room for interpretation that is due not only to the whims and objectives of the culture, the collective, but also to the individual judges of character.